This checklist describes the purpose, benefits, key enablers, and use cases of the top five key elements of the DevSecOps pipeline. Get started now.

 Finally, use these hooks to distribute email notifications to your application security team or software security group (SSG).
 Notify them about critical code changes that developers have checked into source code repositories.

+The next step in the DevSecOps pipeline is commit-time checks.
 This activity is automatically triggered by a check-in to a source code repository.

 Purpose.
 To build and perform basic automated testing of the application.
 These tests return fast results to developers who committed the change to the source code repository.